 The Natural Resources Institute (NRI) of the University of Greenwich is a leader in natural resources research, promoting efficient management and use of renewable natural resources in support of sustainable livelihoods.
 Research is primarily focused on developing and emerging economies.
 NRI's presence and research partnerships in developing countries, and its training and capacity building programmes, provide the platform for the Institute to develop and disseminate key technologies and knowledge.
 This has resulted in substantial impact at farmer and community level, and has made significant contributions to the international research community.
 Much of the work also involves interaction with the developed world where it is equally applicable.
 Our Research Groups listed below contain further information including group members, projects and publications.
+Our Research and Development work is also organised to address thematic challenges.
 Contact Professor Ben Bennett for more details.

 The Chemical Ecology Group works on the identification and use of naturally-produced chemicals for control of pests, particularly in the developing countries.